Tinram/Mira-Paint/README.md

 #### Mira fractal paint demo using the Gumowski-Mira equation.

-At CERN in 1980, I. Gumowski and C. Mira devised their equation to calculate the trajectories of sub-atomic particles.
+At CERN in 1980, I. Gumowski and C. Mira devised an equation to calculate the trajectories of sub-atomic particles.

 A side effect of the equation is the generation of some quite interesting patterns.

-And with the relatively fast pixel-plotting of ActionScript 3, the equation can become a spray pattern.
+And with the relatively fast pixel-plotting of ActionScript 3, the equation can create a spray pattern.

 [1]: https://tinram.github.io/images/mira-paint.gif